SpiderDave/DavePatcher/README.md

     refresh
         refreshes the data so that keywords like "find text" will use the new altered data.

+    refresh auto
+        automatically refresh the data after each change.

+    refresh manual
+        do not automatically refresh the data after each change.
+Use "refresh" command manually.

     code
         Execute Lua code